TonyLegend-77/shieldguard/README.md

 1. Approve a spender on WBOT or USDT from your wallet
 2. Watch console for: `🚨 FLAGGED` → `Verdict:` → `Signed by:` → `Anchored:`
 3. Open http://localhost:3000 to see the dashboard flip to LIVE
+4. Or skip waiting for a real event entirely — use the "SDK PRE-SIGNING TESTER" panel on the live site to fire a scenario (unlimited approval, blanket NFT approval, etc.) straight at `/api/validate`

 ## Deployment